rajadhikary411/190109-CNN-/README.md

 # Vehicles & Animals Image Classification with CIFAR-10

-This project implements a complete Convolutional Neural Network (CNN) image classification pipeline using PyTorch.
+This project implements a complete CNN image classification pipeline using PyTorch, trained on the CIFAR-10 dataset and evaluated on both the standard test set and real-world smartphone images.
 The model is trained on the CIFAR-10 dataset and evaluated on real-world smartphone images to analyze generalization performance.

 ---